We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 The products below include a selection of pillows for pregnant people, side and stomach sleepers, and individuals with back pain.

 People can shop for body pillows in store or online.
 Body pillows can range in cost from around $10 to more than $200.
 A person should consider their budget before shopping for a body pillow.

-Many individuals, particularly those who live in areas with a smaller range of stores, find that buying a body pillow online is more convenient.
+Many individuals, particularly those living in areas with a smaller range of stores, may find buying a body pillow online more convenient.
 However, a person should check returns and warranty policies so they can return the pillow if it does not meet their expectations.